Varnam (company): Social Enterprise

-Founder

-Karthik Vaidyanathan, hails from the Chettinad region of South India.
-Born and brought up in Mumbai he currently resides in Bengaluru.
-An Engineer-MBA by qualification, Karthik has worked for over 16 years in the media industry - music, radio and cable television with companies such as Sony Music, WorldSpace Satellite Radio & Radio City among others.
-In 2011, he started Varnam as a label manufacturing soft furnishings with traditional fabrics.
-He found a void when it came to well-designed Indian toys, and Varnam was started to aim to make the waning art form relevant in the modern world.

-As the brand matured, Karthik started spending more time the Varnam enterprise.
-In 2012, he quit his corporate job for a part-time gig to be able dedicate more time to Varnam.
+Varnam employs female Channapatna artisans.
+In an industry where more than 90% of the artisans are men, many of Varnam's products have been handcrafted by female artisans.

 Design Philosophy

-Channapatna, called the gingerbread house of lacquer, handicraft have traditionally been characterised by their distinct use of bright colours and highly lustrous lac finish.

 Varnam has been credited with bringing modern aesthetic sensibilities and design philosophies to a traditional craft.
 Products usually have utilitarian aspect as evidenced in the Oinkston range of tableware and others.
 This enables these traditional-crafted products to be showcased on par with more contemporary products in lifestyle stores and other outlets and has been largely responsible for the resurgence of public interest in Channapatna arts and crafts.

-In an interview with New Indian Express, Karthik explained his design philosophy: “Varnam (colours) is an ode to colourful India.
-I have attempted to bring my aesthetic sensibilities and design philosophy to traditional crafts.
-The idea is to reorient our crafts to the modern context by ensuring that each design has a practical value and is relevant today.”
-Varnam products often double as creative games and puzzles.
-The packaging is also often accompanied by a note about the animals and traditional motifs used in the design of Varnam products.

 Varnam has also brought modern manufacturing ideas into the traditional craft.
-The design has been primarily templatised to ensure a consistent profile and create a distinct visual aesthetic identity.
+The design has been primarily templatized to ensure a consistent profile and create a distinct visual aesthetic identity.
 Products ship with dimensional characteristics, graphic usage, and care instructions, allowing the artisans to access a wider audience with modern sensibilities.
-Boxes have been standardised to ease flows through e-retail channels.
+Boxes have been standardized to ease flows through e-retail channels.

 In relation to the artisans, Varnam's attempt has been to enhance the sense of pride amongst the skillful master craftsmen and ensure this craft's continuity by becoming a Fair Trade Associate; so they don't leave their traditional crafts for industry/factory ‘jobs’.

 Accreditation

-Varnam is also certified by Craftmark, which is initiated by All India Artisans Welfare Association (AIACA) that endorses authentic handmade products with a reassurance of quality and integrity.
+Varnam is certified by Craft mark, which is initiated by All India Artisans Welfare Association (AIACA).

 The Channapatna toy craft itself is protected as a Geographical Indication (GI) under the World Trade Organization, administered by the Government of Karnataka.